 I’m starting the New Year with a recipe for Carrot Dill Soup.
-It’s a light soup that’s gluten free and/or dairy free/fat free (omit the butter or oil).
+It’s light, gluten free and substitute oil for butter to make it dairy-free.

 I prefer fresh carrots with the stems still attached as opposed to bagged carrots.
-They have a sweeter taste than the bag whole carrots and those little mini carrots I use for dog treats because more often than not they have an off flavor, which the dog seems to prefer.
+They have a sweeter taste than the whole carrots on a bag and those little mini carrots I use for dog treats because more often than not they have an off flavor, which the dog seems to prefer.
 Use either fresh or dried dill, I’ve provided measurements for both.
-I used a roasted vegetable stock, which makes my version look a little dark.
-It has a vibrant orange color with stock or water, but is delicious whoever way you choose.

 The soup is great for lunch in a mug or as a simple starter for dinner.
 It whips up in no time and freezes well.